TwilioDevEd/employee-directory-rails/README.md

 ```

 ### How To Demo
-1. Text your twilio number the name "Williams"
+1. Text your twilio number the name "Iron"
 1. Should get the following response:

    ```
    We found multiple people, reply with:
-   1 for Robin Williams
+   1 for Iron Man
-   2 for Robert Williams
+   2 for Iron Clad
    Or start over
    ```
 1. Reply with 1
 1. Should get the following response:

    ```
-   Robin Williams
-   Facility and Employee Experiences Coordinator
-   San Francisco
+   Iron Man
+   +14155559368
    +1-202-555-0143
-   rnwilliams@example.com
+   IronMan@heroes.example.com
    [the image goes here]
    ```